luukfroling/Broekzakdemos-repobased/content/Mechanics.md

 (Before or after the previous demo) Continue the demonstration, tear another page from a student's notebook, hold the two pages on the bottom end while the top ends of the paper are pointing parallel towards the students.
 Then ask students what will happen when you blow in between the pieces of paper and why.
 Then blow, the papers are moving towards each other rather than away from each other.....Bernoulli!
 Now of course you should have brought one of those toy helicopters to class as the climax to your Bernoulli demos.
 However, do not forget that it is not only the Bernoulli principle which makes airplanes fly, the reaction force on the wings due to downward deflection of air currents is a major force (Weltner 1990a, 1990b).

 ## Bernoulli 3
 Light a candle. *If I blow through a straw on the window side of the candle, will the flame move?
 Which way?
-Why?* Answer: the flame will bend to the window side, the burning gases of the flame will point towards the area with lowest density/lowest pressure (figure 31).
+Why?* Answer: the flame will bend to the window side, the burning gases of the flame will point towards the area with lowest density/lowest pressure.
 In faster moving fluids the pressure is lower than in slower moving fluids (Bernoulli).
 For a younger audience: I blow some air away, the burning gas moves to the place with least air.
 For figures, see the chapter on Heat and Temperature.

 ## Energy conversions
 Drop anything and you get conversion from potential into kinetic energy, rub your hands (mechanical into thermal energy), clap your hands (mechanical into sound), point to the lights in the room (electrical energy into light and heat), etc.

 ## Work and kinetic energy
-There are rulers with a gutter (figures 32 and 33).
+There are rulers with a gutter.
 Let a marble roll down and investigate the relationship between initial height of the marble and the displacement of the cup or wedge of carton.
 Using graph paper helps to get better measurements.

 ## Asymmetry in properties, friction of hair
 Ask a hair from a long-haired girl or propose that each student pair takes a hair from one of the two heads.
 Hold one end between thump and index finger of one hand, and slide with the other thump and index finger along the hair.
 Then slide in the other direction.
 It turns out that the friction of the hair is dependent on the direction of the sliding of thump/indexfinger.!